GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Anisconai.md

 ### Anisconai
-A phantasm created by one intense dread and worry over a lifetime, released when they die.
-They pray on the wekest of character.
+A phantasm created by one wrapped in intense dread and worry over a lifetime, released when they die.
+They prey on the wekest of character.
 Anisconoi is the plural.
 Their collective noun is a concern.

 **Creature Type**: Anisconoi are ephemera.